norairlabs/docs-norairlabs-com/docs/manual/index.md

 If you're looking for development tools, please visit our [SDK pages](../sdk/index.md) to learn how to use NorAir Frame and make your own API.

+Not all simulation software supports a 200 button joystick.
+In this cases, users are limited to the number of buttons supported by the software.

+Though, users can use workarrounds, for example, acquiring a joystick button logic state, creating a keyboard stroke and sending it to the simulation software, i.e., creating a *Ghostkey*.
+For further details, see the [SDK joystick section](../sdk/products/on-board-computer/instruction-set/j-port/report-buttons.md).

 ***Only Northern Aircraft Labs peripherals can be connected to this network.
 Failures and damages to the equipment, goods and people will arise if other hardware is connected***